EPCOT Food and Wine Festival 2025 Harvest Hollow Play Area themed log bench and stepping stools - image by Dani Meyering

 5. Bruce’s Shark World

-1. Camp Get Out and Play – EPCOT’s Permanent Playground
+1. World Discovery Playground – EPCOT’s Permanent Playground

 Location: Behind Creations Shop near Test Track